Fatal Fury: City of the Wolves: Development and marketing

 Following a teaser in September 2024, professional athlete Cristiano Ronaldo was announced as a playable character in March 2025.
 Ronaldo's announcement was followed by confirmation of musician Salvatore Ganacci as a playable character in April 2025, who also worked with SNK to incorporate music from several different DJs into the game's soundtrack.
 Both announcements were met with backlash from fans and critics, with multiple outlets claiming the two felt out of place in the game, particularly given a history of controversies surrounding Ronaldo.
 Several believed their inclusion to be the result of influence from the Saudi Arabian government, as SNK is owned by the Misk Foundation operated by Crown Prince of Saudi Arabia Mohammed bin Salman.

 The game was promoted as part of a boxing match between Chris Eubank Jr. and Conor Benn in April 2025; a trailer featuring the two boxers battling the game's cast was released to advertise the match, also featuring iShowSpeed and KSI.
 In addition, the game was also promoted at WWE's WrestleMania 41 event in Las Vegas on April 19, 2025, as Ganacci appeared on the stage performing an entrance for Jey Uso's match against Gunther for Raw's World Heavyweight Championship.
 The game features an animated opening cinematic directed by Masami Obari, who previously directed Fatal Fury: The Motion Picture (1994), with music by Ganacci.

 Release

 Fatal Fury: City of the Wolves was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on April 24, 2025.
-It will only be available in a "Special Edition" format, which includes the base game and the first season pass.
-Players who pre-order the game will receive an additional costume for Terry based on his appearance in Fatal Fury 2 (1992), along with three days of early access.
+It is only available in a "Special Edition" format, which includes the base game and the first season pass.
+Players who pre-ordered the game received an additional costume for Terry based on his appearance in Fatal Fury 2 (1992), along with three days of early access.
 At the 2024 Tokyo Game Show, it was announced that Ken and Chun-Li from Capcom's Street Fighter series would be added to City of the Wolves as part of the first season of downloadable content, following Terry and Mai's similar appearance as DLC in Street Fighter 6 that year.
 The remaining three characters for the season were announced during the 2025 Evo Awards.
+The second DLC season began in January 2026, with a new character releasing each month, though the announcement trailer was heavily criticized for its use of generative AI.
+Following the June 2026 release of the second season's final character, Kenshiro from Fist of the North Star, a third season was confirmed at Evo 2026, with monthly character releases resuming the following month.

+A Nintendo Switch 2 port was announced during a September 2026 Nintendo Direct broadcast; it is currently scheduled for release on October 22, 2026.